Kruhlmann/gpxpr/README.md

                         Slowest min/km where a runner is considered 'walking' -v RUNNING, --min-running-speed RUNNING
-                        Slowest min/km when a runner is considered 'running' -o DESTINATION, --output DESTINATION
+                        Slowest min/km when a runner is considered 'running' -a {time,distance}, --aggregation-value {time,distance}
+                        Value to base the aggregation on -o DESTINATION, --output DESTINATION
                         Output location.
 Default is /dev/stdout
 ```